 - In the summer, some horses have a tendency to lose hair on the face from sweat and bugs, cover up with a fly mask.

 Fly bonnets can help prevent rubs from the bridle.

-For girths, this is tricky.
-Some horses do fine with a sheepskin cover, others are even more irritated by them.
-I like a silky sleek girth cover like the one pictured.
+- Some horses do fine with a sheepskin cover, others are even more irritated by them.
 If the rub becomes open, please chat with your vet and consider letting it heal before you ride again.
-(Think giant oozy blister plus belt plus movement equals pain).
 This is called a gall sore, and you can read more about them here.
-I thinks it's totally ok to use a girth cover and some slippery cream at the same time as double protection.
-Although laundry won't be too much fun!!
+I think it’s totally ok to use a girth cover and some slippery cream at the same time as double protection.
+Although the laundry won’t be too much fun!